Multivariate continuous-time autoregressive moving-average processes on cones: MCARMA based stochastic covariance models

 \section{MCARMA based stochastic covariance models}

-In this section we study multivariate stochastic volatility models based on symmetric and positive semi-definite MCARMA processes.
+In this section we study multivariate stochastic covariance models based on symmetric and positive semi-definite MCARMA processes.
 We begin this section with a brief introduction to general stochastic covariance modeling and we recall some results on the second order structure of the return and covariance processes in Section~\ref{sec:bk22-stoch-covar-models}.
-Subsequently, in Section~\ref{sec:bk22-posit-semi-defin-1}, we discuss the multivariate Barndorff--Nielsen and Shepard (BNS) volatility model from~\cite{PS09b} as a particular example for an MCAR based stochastic covariance model of order one.
+Subsequently, in Section~\ref{sec:bk22-posit-semi-defin-1}, we discuss the multivariate Barndorff--Nielsen and Shepard (BNS) volatility model from~\cite{PS09b} as a particular example of an MCAR based stochastic covariance model of order one.
 We motivate the use of higher-order MCARMA based covariance models to capture certain short-lag memory effects in realized variance and cross-covariance time-series.
-In Section~\ref{sec:bk22-posit-semi-defin-2}, we demonstrate the gained flexibility in the second order structure when using higher-order MCARMA based stochastic covariance models through an exemplary analysis of \emph{positive semi-definite well-balanced Ornstein-Uhlenbeck processes}.
+In Section~\ref{sec:bk22-posit-semi-defin-2}, we demonstrate the gained flexibility in the second order structure when using higher-order MCARMA processes through an exemplary analysis of \emph{positive semi-definite well-balanced Ornstein-Uhlenbeck processes}.